rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231203_New York Times Podcasts.md

 *  He's the richest person in the world.
 *  What?
 *  He may very well be the most consequential individual in the world right now.
-*  He runs the most innovative companies in the world – Tesla, SpaceX, Starlink, which
+*  He runs the most innovative companies in the world â€“ Tesla, SpaceX, Starlink, which
 *  is part of that, Neuralink, the Boring Company X, and his X.ai.
 *  He's disrupted each of these lanes.
 *  He's moved at breakneck speeds, but he's faced a storm of controversy in the process.